maainul/Java/JavaInterviewQuestions.md

 ### What is heap memory allocation in java?
 Explain difference between stack and heap memory allocation in java?
 ### How JVM knows about your program and what is the cycle of code execution in java?
 ### Difference between public, private and protected modifiers and explain why do you need all these modifiers in your code?
-### What will be the result If java set main method to private?
+### What will be the result If java set rotateDigit method to private?
 ### What is command line argument and how can you give order to java program to execute a file reading operation by command line argument?
 ### Where do you need super constructor and suppose you don’t have super constructor then is there any way to execute super class constructor, if yes then explain?
 ### Interface is about 100% abstraction, what do you understand by 100% abstraction and how can you achieve 100% abstraction in java?
 Write the same program from both interface and abstract class, now as you can write same code with abstract class then why do you need interface in java?